Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Application: Chemical Homogeneity of Open Cluster M67

 \subsection{Implementation Details}

-To perform the SNL inference, we use \texttt{pydelfi}\footnote{\url{https://github.com/justinalsing/pydelfi}} \citep{alsing_2019}, a Python package based on methods developed in \cite{papamakarios_2019sequential, lueckmann_2019, alsing_2018compression}.
+To perform the SNL inference, we use \texttt{pydelfi}\footnote{\url{https://github.com/justinalsing/pydelfi}} \citep{alsing_2019}, a Python package based on methods developed in \cite{papamakarios_2019sequential}, \cite{lueckmann_2019} and \cite{alsing_2018compression}.
 Using this package, we create an ensemble of NDEs that learns the likelihood function of the M67 spectra.
-The ensemble consists of up to 5 NDEs: a MADE with two hidden layers of 10 units each along with a combination of 1, 2, 3, and 4 component MDNs, each with two hidden layers made up of 15 units; the activation functions for all the hidden layers are \texttt{tanh}.
+The ensemble consists of up to five NDEs: a MADE with two hidden layers of 10 units each along with a combination of one, two, three, and four component MDNs, each with two hidden layers made up of 15 units; the activation functions for all the hidden layers are \texttt{tanh}.
 We tune the combination of MDNs for each spectrum to ensure that the network architecture is robust despite varying signal-to-noise ratio and masking of spectra.

-For training the NDEs, we use the \texttt{Adam} \citep{kingma_2015} stochastic gradient-based optimizer, with a minibatch size of $100$ and $0.001$ learning rate.
+We train the NDEs using the \texttt{Adam} \citep{kingma_2015} stochastic gradient-based optimizer, with a minibatch size of $100$ and $0.001$ learning rate.
 We use 600 simulations in the first round of SNL followed by 300 simulations in each subsequent round.
-To prevent overfitting, we use early-stopping, i.e., we compute the validation log likelihood over 10\% of the simulations used in each SNL round, and stop training if it does not improve after 10 epochs.
+To prevent overfitting, we employ early-stopping, i.e., we compute the validation log-likelihood over 10\% of the simulations used in each SNL round, and stop training if it does not improve after 10 epochs.
 We run the SNL procedure individually for the 28 giants in our sample and find that each of them converges within $O(10^3)$ simulations.
 Training and validation loss help us track convergence.